linzhou-zhong/your_lucky_song/README.md

 url = user.feel_lucky()
 ```

-Where `yds` is used to get the date you were born, `feel_lucky()` will give you directly a url from Youtube and to export your lucky right now !.
+Where `yds` is used to get the date you were born, `feel_lucky()` will give you directly a url from Youtube and to export your lucky right now !

+You'll get a Youtube url in the end, find the song which is the most popular on date when you were born, let's check it out :)